MatchuPitchu/react-summary/02_React Hooks.md

 // React specific example
 const Component = () => {
-  const a = { 'test': 1 };
+  // without memoization, 'a' is always re-created with every render and triggers useEffect const a = { 'test': 1 };

   useEffect(() => {
-  }, [a]) // without memoization, 'a' is always re-created with every render and triggers useEffect
+  }, [a])
   // ...
 }
 ```

 - `useMemo` and `useCallback` are useful for re-rendering.
 During initial rendering, they are even harmful: React has to do additional work
 - Use case: memoize props values to prevent re-renders
-- Import to know about Component re-rendering:
+- Important to know about Component re-rendering:

   - a) when state or prop value changes
   - b) when a component re-renders itself, it also re-renders all of its children